 Managing one tenant is hard enough, but things can get complex when managing three, four, or ten.
 Tenants will start looking to live elsewhere if they are not getting repair requests taken care of.
 Another risk is that tenants will think it’s okay to pay rent whenever they want, or not pay rent at all, if their are no expectations upfront.
 Good management is a skill learned through studying best practices and making mistakes.

 Buying a single-family home is relatively easy, with plenty of zero-down and low-down-payment programs available.
 But with multifamily property, programs are more limited unless you have 25% down.
 For a 2-4 unit home, FHA is the best bet for first-time investors, offering 3.5% down.
-But even then, a 3-4 unit property’s rent will have to support the payment to be eligible for FHA.
-On the other hand, you can use future rental income to qualify for many residential owner-occupied loans.
-5+ unit buildings are considered commercial, which require even tougher financing.
-For just about any multifamily property, you’ll have to save more and be more prepared than buying a single-family home.
+Or, a new rule from Fannie Mae as of November 2023: You can get a 2-4 unit home with just 5% down.

 Buying a set of mutual funds gives you broad exposure to all kinds of markets all over the world.
 Even owning 10 single-family residences in different markets limits exposure somewhat.
 But a multifamily property, while it can work out wonderfully, puts all your eggs in one basket.
 You have one type of investment in one geographic area.
 That’s why it’s important to make sure the area where you invest has a strong, diversified economy that’s supported by more than one company or industry.
 Plus, it’s always smart to have adequate cash reserves for an emergency.

 By being prepared, you can avoid the downsides of multifamily investing and enjoy the many long-term benefits of this strategy.